Link copied to clipboard

 Jewish indigeneity — genetic, archaeological, and historical continuity

-The claim that Jews are foreign to the Land of Israel — settlers imported from Europe — requires ignoring three independent lines of evidence: population genetics, the archaeological record, and 2,000 years of continuous documented Jewish presence in the region.
+The claim that Jews are foreign to the Land of Israel requires ignoring three independent lines of evidence: population genetics, the archaeological record, and 2,000 years of continuous documented Jewish presence.
+The genetic evidence alone produces a logical trap from which there is no exit.

 Argument 03